An introduction to Lorenzen's "Algebraic and logistic investigations on free lattices" (1951): The 1947 manuscript.

-In section~4, Lorenzen shows how to apply the construction of the free pseudocomplemented semilattice to a simple intuitionistic logic calculus.
-He does not develop the notion of a countably complete pseudocomplemented semilattice as in the 1944 version, but that of a countably complete boolean lattice,\footnote{In the second paragraph of the introduction, he addresses complete boolean algebras over a preordered set as studied by \citet{macneille37}.
-The question about the existence of the free complete boolean algebra is usually attributed to \citet{rieger51} and has led to the works of \citet{gaifman64} and \citet{hales64}.} for which cut may also be established.
-Here the $\omega$-rules are~[3.9] and~[3.10] on page~ 12.
-He only sketches the application to consistency, which goes along the same lines, with one significant difference: in the deductive system associated to the former setting, he is able to prove contraction (see lemma~(8) on page~ 8), whereas he has to put it into the definition in the latter setting (he provides a counterexample on page~ 12).
-This should be put in relation \begin{itemize} \item with the rôle of contraction, especially for steps~13.\,5\,1--13.\,5\,3 in \citeauthor{gentzen36}'s proofs of consistency (\citeyear{gentzen36,gentzen74}), \item with the calculus of P. S.~\cite{novikoff43}, in which contraction may be proved, \item and with the calculus defined by Per \citet[\S\,30]{PML} for Borel sets, where the problem of contraction is eluded by ``identify[ing] sequents which are equal considered as finite sets''. \end{itemize}
+Lorenzen proceeds with describing the free countably complete boolean algebra\footnote{In the second paragraph of the introduction, he addresses complete boolean algebras over a preordered set as studied by \citet{macneille37}.
+The question about the existence of the free complete boolean algebra is usually attributed to \citet{rieger51} and has led to the works of \citet{gaifman64} and \citet{hales64} that provide a negative answer; it may be seen as an anomaly of the set-theoretic approach to actual infinity, because such infinities cause that free complete boolean algebras would be too big.
+See also the proof of \citet{solovay66} inspired by forcing.} generated by a preordered set as a cut-free infinitary sequent calculus with \textomega-rules~[3.9] and~[3.10] on p.~ 92.
+The main step in the construction is again to prove that the cut rule (which states on the same page that \(a_1\lt c\lor b_1\) and \(a_2\land c\lt b_2\) implies \(a_1\land a_2\lt b_1\lor b_2\)) is admissible.

+He sketches this construction, which goes along the same lines as the construction of the free Lorenzen algebra, with one significant difference: in the latter case, he is able to prove contraction (see lemma~(8) on p.~ 88), whereas he has to put it into the definition in the former setting (he provides a counterexample on pp.~ 92--93).
+Compare with his 1944 manuscript, where a contraction rule is present (see the comment in our \citeyear[end of~§~2]{coquandneuwirth19}), and with the calculus defined by Per \citet[\S\,30]{PML} for Borel sets, where the problem of contraction is eluded by `identify[ing] sequents which are equal considered as finite sets'.

+Let us comment on two aspects of this construction. \begin{itemize} \item Lorenzen works systematically with a preorder~\(\lt\) instead of an order and does not quotient with respect to the equivalence relation $a\equiv b$ defined by $a\lt b$ and $b\lt a$.
+If he did so, he would need to resort to the axiom of choice for defining meets. \item The universal property corresponding to freeness is proved by parallelling the construction of the free object with the construction of the sought-after morphism: see items~(i)--(iii) on p.~ 89. \citet{hottbook} indicates a way to avoid the use of choice in a constructive setting precisely by defining inductively the free boolean algebra so that its objects and their equalities are defined simultaneously. \end{itemize} Compare our section~\ref{sec:impr-quant-induct} for the relevance of these two aspects.

-Then he shows how to deduce consistency for the logic of ramified type by a repeated construction of free countably complete boolean lattices, starting from a calculus without free variables, along the hierarchy of types.
+Then Lorenzen shows how to deduce consistency for the logic of ramified type by an iterated construction of free countably complete boolean algebras, starting from a calculus without free variables, along the hierarchy of types.

-\section{Toward publication}
+\section{Toward publication.}